onetep-devel/tutorials/source/T15_hematite_linear_response.rst

 Setting up the calculations
 ===========================

-We will configure a set (9 total) of bulk hematite single point calculations to compute :math:`U` and :math:`J`  for the Fe :math:`3d` orbitals.
+We will configure a set (9 total) of bulk hematite single-point calculations to compute :math:`U` and :math:`J`  for the Fe :math:`3d` orbitals.
 We apply distinct labels to Fe atoms, enabling us to assign different parameters to spin-up and spin-down Fe atoms.
 We will be using a 4x4x1 supercell generated from the conventional cell.